 Driving In Israel With a Foreign Driver’s License

 Driving in Israel with a foreign driver’s license – under what conditions is it allowed?
-This is a question that concerns many people visiting the country and those who’ve just moved their center of life to Israel.
+This is a question that concerns many people visiting Israel and those who’ve just moved their center of life to Israel.

 The following article summarizes the laws and regulations that apply to people who wish to drive in Israel using their foreign driver’s license.
-There are slight differences between foreign residents and Israelis, and between different vehicle types.
+There are differences between foreign residents and Israeli residents, and between different vehicle types.

 This article only covers the regulations regarding private cars (B category driving license) and motorcycles (A2 category, A1 category, and A category).